-To meet the growing demand of both consumers and the media for timely, relevant health information, Rush University Medical Center has launched a weekly e-newsletter, Inside Health.
-The debut issue will be published Tuesday, May 5.
+To meet the growing demand of both consumers and the media for timely, relevant health information, Rush University Medical Center has launched a weekly health news channel, Inside Health.
+The debut issue was published on Tuesday, May 5.

 Two grants totaling $4.5 million over four years from the John Templeton Foundation will better equip hospital chaplains to use research to guide, evaluate and advocate for the spiritual care they provide.